stephane-caron/robotics-brain-teasers/problems/wheeled_inverted_pendulum_balancing.md

 title: Balancing a wheeled inverted pendulum
 ---

+**This problem is still work in progress.**

-Consider the wheeled inverted pendulum decpited in the following figure:
+Consider the wheeled inverted pendulum decpited in Figure \ref{fig:wheeled-inverted-pendulum}:

 ![Flexible rod and its discretization.](figures/wheeled-inverted-pendulum.svg){#fig:wheeled-inverted-pendulum width=60%}